-- 1. All categories of automated information, including, but not limited to, records, files and data bases; and, - 2.
+- 1. All categories of automated information, including, but not limited to, records, files and databases. - 2.
 Information technology facilities, equipment (including endpoints, personal computer systems) and software owned or leased by a USG organization.

-5.4.1 USG Information Asset Management Requirements
+5.4.1 Information Asset Management Requirements

-Asset inventory is required by state asset management procedures and is the method by which the USG maintains accountability of the systems, products or services, such as physical computing devices and software purchased with state funds.
+Asset inventory is required by state asset management procedures and is the method by which the USG maintains accountability of the systems, products, or services, such as physical computing devices and software purchased with state funds.
+To demonstrate the standard of due care, USG organizations shall: